generalassembly-atx/express_passport_template/README.md

 We have built a social media app using a Node.js runtime environment and MongoDB as our database.
 We used Express.js as our framework in making this application.

+Problem we wanted to solve:

+To have a site where developers can meet without without having to answer those dozens of questions.

 We wanted the app to allow a user to sign up with user details and log in to their page that would show their account.
 We also wanted users to have a link to see a list of all of the users of the app and be able to friend another user and leave them a comment.

 Installation instructions: